-- (3) Return on equity that would be paid to the owner if he were the provider, as per Section H. below. - b.
-Implementation of this provision shall be in accordance with the following:
+- (3) Return on equity (ROE) that would be paid to the owner if he were the provider, as per section H. below. - b.
+Implementation of this provision shall be in accordance with the following: - (1) Reimbursable lease costs of existing providers will remain unchanged until such time as the provider documents that ownership costs, as defined above, exceed the Medicaid rent costs allowed.
+No other upward adjustments shall be made to allowable lease costs, that is, increased rent associated with negotiated or renewed leases of existing providers shall not be allowed, except for those legally binding agreements entered into by the lessee and lessor before July 18, 1984.

-- (1) Reimbursable lease costs of existing providers as of July 18, 1984 will remain unchanged until such time as the provider documents that ownership costs, as defined above, exceed the Medicaid rent costs allowed.
-No other upward adjustments shall be made to allowable lease costs, that is, increased rent associated with negotiated or renewed leases of existing providers shall not be allowed, except for those legally binding agreements entered into by the lessee and lessor before July 18, 1984. - (2a) For currently participating non-leased facilities that subsequently are operated under a lease agreement commencing on or after July 18, 1984 with no change in ownership, the Medicaid rent costs allowed for reimbursement will be the lesser of actual rent paid or the allowable ownership costs of the leased property immediately prior to the commencement of the lease arrangement, adjusted subsequently only for cost increases that would have been allowable for the owner, for example, increases in property taxes.
-This provision does not apply to lease costs for equipment that is not being leased from the owner of the facility. - (2b) For leased facilities that subsequently undergo a change of ownership, the lease costs shall be limited to the ownership costs of the original owner of record as of July 18, 1984 or the rent, whichever is lower. - (3) For new providers entering the Medicaid program on or after July 18, 1984, lease payments shall be the lesser of actual rent paid or allowable ownership costs as determined by the provisions of this plan.
-Allowable ownership costs must be adequately documented by the provider.
-This provision does not apply to lease costs for equipment that is not being leased from the owner of the facility.

-(4) In no case shall Medicaid reimburse a provider for costs not properly documented per the provisions of this plan.
-Providers showing rent costs, with the exception of providers who have entered into legally binding lease agreements prior to July 18, 1984, shall not be reimbursed for such costs if proper documentation of the owner's costs are not submitted to AHCA.
+- (2a) For currently participating non-leased facilities that subsequently are operated under a lease agreement with no change in ownership, the Medicaid rent costs allowed for reimbursement will be the lesser of actual rent paid or the allowable ownership costs of the leased property immediately prior to the commencement of the lease arrangement, adjusted subsequently only for cost increases that would have been allowable for the owner, for example, increases in property taxes.
+This provision does not apply to lease costs for equipment that is not being leased from the owner of the facility. - (2b) For leased facilities that subsequently undergo a change of ownership, the lease costs shall be limited to the ownership costs of the original owner of record or the rent, whichever is lower. - (3) For new providers entering the Medicaid program, lease payments shall be the lesser of actual rent paid or allowable ownership costs as determined by the provisions of this plan.
+Allowable ownership costs shall be adequately documented by the provider.
+This provision does not apply to lease costs for equipment that is not being leased from the owner of the facility. - (4) In no case shall Florida Medicaid reimburse a provider for costs not properly documented per the provisions of this plan.
+Providers showing rent costs, with the exception of providers who have entered into legally binding lease agreementsprior to July 18, 1984, shall not be reimbursed for such costs if proper documentation of the owner's costs are not submitted to AHCA.
 The owner shall be required to sign a letter to AHCA which states that the documentation submitted presents to the best of his knowledge true and correct information.
-The letter signed by the owner must also state that the owner agrees to make his books and records of original entry related to the ICF/IID properties available to auditors or official representatives of AHCA, and that he agrees to abide by the depreciation recapture provisions of this plan set forth in Section III.G.3, below.
+The letter signed by the owner shall also state that the owner agrees to make his books and records of original entry related to the ICF/IID properties available to auditors or official representatives of AHCA, and that he agrees to abide by the depreciation recapture provisions of this plan set forth in section III.G.(3).

-(5) AHCA shall not make a determination that a provider has shown adequate proof of financial ability to operate if the provider is leasing the facility and does not submit the documentation of the owner's costs with the letter signed by the owner as per (4) above.
+- (5) AHCA shall not make a determination that a provider has shown adequate proof of financial ability to operate if the provider is leasing the facility and does not submit the documentation of the owner's costs with the letter signed by the owner as per four above.

-3. Basis for depreciation and calculation:
+- 3. Basis for depreciation and calculation:

-a.
+- a.
 Cost.

-Historical cost of long-term care facilities shall be the basis for calculating depreciation as an allowable cost subject to the provisions of b. below.
-All other provisions of the Medicare (Title XVIII) Principles of Reimbursement and CMS PUB.15-1 will be followed.
+Historical cost of long-term care facilities shall be the basis for calculating depreciation as an allowable cost subject to the provisions of subsection b.
+All other provisions of the Medicare (Title XVIII) Principles of Reimbursement and CMS PUB.15-1 shall be followed.